denesbeck/arcade-lab/app/blog/_config/markdown/building-my-home-server-p3.md

 #### Script Breakdown:

 I wrote the script above for an Ansible playbook, so it includes some Ansible variables.
 You can easily replace these values as needed.
+It's important to make the script executable by runnning: `sudo chmod 0755 /path/to/my/script`.

 - `set -euo pipefail`:
   - Stops immediately when an error occurs (thanks to `-e`).